Cyber-Storm7/Ip-look-up/README.md

 python3 iplookup.py
 ```
 # Disclaimer
 Don't use it for illegal purposes.
 It made for only educational purposes.
-The creator of the tool won't responsible for illegal uses of this tool
+The creator of the tool won't responsible for illegal uses of this tool.
+Hacking is legal in boundaries of law.
 # My Youtube Channel

 http://www.youtube.com/@CyberStorm-5221